Dayton VA Medical Center, Ohio

 Acting Associate Medical Center Director

-Dr. Jim Hall is returning as the Acting Associate Director for the Dayton VA Medical Center.
-Prior to his current appointment, Dr. Hall served as a Health Systems Specialist in the Veterans Integrated Service Network (VISN) 10 Network Office, where he reported to the Deputy Network Director.
-His duties included coordinating Group Practice Management and Patient Centered Care initiatives, including Relationship Based Care, across the VISN.
+Dr. Jennifer DeFrancesco currently serves as the Acting Associate Director for the Dayton VA Medical Center.
+Prior to her current appointment, she served as the Chief Biomedical Engineer for the Veterans Integrated Service Network (VISN) 10 serving Indiana, Michigan and Ohio.
+Her duties included coordinating biomedical engineering and healthcare technology management initiatives across the VISN.

 James T Hardy, DO | 937-268-6511 x2106